-|Type:||Trad, Alpine, 600 ft, 6 pitches, Grade III|
+|Type:||Trad, Alpine, 600 ft (182 m), 6 pitches, Grade III|

 |FA:||Brooke Sandahl, et. al.|

-|Shared By:||Max Tepfer on Jun 4, 2012|
+|Shared By:||Max Tepfer on Jun 4, 2012 · Updates|

 Classic!
 Steep, splitter crack systems linked by airy, committing sequences on pitch after pitch of perfect, white granite.
 Originally put up by Brooke Sandahl over a three year period back in the '90s, (?) this gem was unearthed when Leavenworth local Sol Wertkin saw a picture of the route on a Metolius catalog and mined Brooke for beta.
 Der Sportsman is now included in the Leavenworth Rock guidebook with an adventure-oriented description that maximizes pitch to pitch uncertainty.
-My thoughts on such things are as follows:
+Route description/my thoughts:

-Pitch 4: The wild one-5.10+.
+P4 (5.10+) The wild one.
 Continue up the obvious corner crack above, eventually making a dicey crack-switch to the right after about 20'.
 Follow this corner until dirt and vegetation force a traverse rightwards to a pillar with a short, left-facing corner.
-There's a pin on this traverse, but I missed it at slung a solid horn instead.
+There's a pin on this traverse, but I missed it and slung a solid horn instead.
 Either way, climb up the wild pillar and over the other side (at which point the exposure becomes quite noticeable) and belay on the ledge above.
 There's a fixed pin right where you meet the ledge, but it's an awkward stance.
 We opted to belay further up the ledge at the base of the corner.

-Pitch 5: 5.10.
-Climb the short corner above to a brief crux moving up and right to a slab.
+P5 (5.10) - Climb the short corner above to a brief crux moving up and right to a slab.
 There are two belay bolts and a decent stance here. (we used it, but I don't think I would again) A better option might be to continue up, trending generally left, and build a gear anchor at a higher stance.
 If you do this, stop before you encounter a bolt protecting the traversing moves left to access the final headwall.
 This makes the final, harder pitch shorter and makes for easier rope-management.
 It's worth noting that following the crux of this pitch and the finishes to P4 and P2 can be exciting for the second.

 Descent: Rap the back side with one rope.